|

 Move Angles Popup Control |

 The gantry, collimator, and couch angles may be set here.
 Also, an arc may be set by setting the Gantry Arc control to a non-zero value.
+However, for IMAT, the arc setting is ignored here as the arc will be simulated with fixed beams with images captured during the rotation.

-A pulldown menu is provided to set the current beam parallel opposed to an existing beam (including itself) in the same plan.
+A pull down menu is provided to set the current beam parallel opposed to an existing beam (including itself) in the same plan.

-A control is provided set the depth of isocenter or the source surface distance (SSD) of the beam.
+A control is provided to set the depth of isocenter or the source surface distance (SSD) of the beam.
 When specifying the depth or SSD, isocenter will slide along the present central ray to meet the depth or SSD specification.
 In order for this to happen the central ray must intersect the body skin boundary volume.
 If the central axis ray does not intersect the body outline, the depth and SSD text fields will be blank.
 When this control is up, the SSD and depth will be reported as the beam is otherwise moved.

 |